Vedangbarman/Goose_Ai_Assistant/README.md

 Licensing and Ethical Considerations

 This software is distributed under the MIT License, granting users freedom to modify, distribute, and use the assistant for personal or commercial applications.
 However, users must ensure compliance with ethical AI guidelines, including responsible data usage, bias mitigation, and adherence to OpenAI’s terms of service.

-Conclusion

-The Goose AI Assistant is engineered to streamline user interaction with computational systems, fostering efficiency, productivity, and a more intuitive human-computer dialogue.
-By integrating speech processing, automation, and AI-driven query resolution, this assistant exemplifies the future of intelligent software agents. 🚀